 - shares in a family business or other investments held under a family trust.

 • All liabilities in joint or individual names.

-Importantly it may also take into consideration all property you have held in your own name prior to entering into the relationship, and property you may have acquired since separation (for example, an inheritance).
+Importantly it may also take into consideration all property you have held in your own name prior to entering into the relationship, and the property you may have acquired since separation (for example, an inheritance).

 How Do I Get a Complete Picture of the Property Pool?